yizow/WebPi/www/notes.md

 1. I will be putting my website files in `~/WebPi/www`.
 Replace the path in the following steps with wherever you decide to keep your files.

 2. I will be putting my nginx configuration files in `~/WebPi/nginx`.
-We will be copying the contents of this folder into `/etc/nginx/`.
-This requires sudo.
-Eventually we'll automate this with a script.

-3. Let's create a minimal nginx configuration file.
+We'll modify the original `nginx.conf` file to just `include` our custom one.

+    You'll want to make a backup of the original `nginx.conf` file.
+This is just good practice before changing anything.
+You'll probably need `sudo` for some of these commands.

     ```bash
+    sudo cp /etc/nginx/nginx.conf /etc/nginx/nginx.conf.old
+    ```

+    Delete everything in `/etc/nginx/nginx/conf` and replace with:

+    ```nginx
+    include /home/$USER/WebPi/nginx/nginx.conf;
+    ```
+    * Replace `$USER` with your username.

+3. Our minimal `nginx.conf` file:

+    ```bash
     cd ~/WebPi/nginx
     vim nginx.conf
     ```

-    In the `server_name` directive, replace with your host name.

     ```nginx
     events{